luisico/gold-standard-images/README.md

 ### ovftool

 The Open Virtualization Format Tool (ovftool) is used to convert the Packer artifact for `vmware` from VMX to OVA format, which is needed to upload to VMware servers.
-Download ovftool from https://code.vmware.com/tool/ovf/4.1.0.
-Note that you will need to be registered at my.vmware.com.
-Documentation about ovftool can be found at https://www.vmware.com/support/developer/ovf.
+Note that you will need to be registered at my.vmware.com to download ovftool.
+Follow these links to [download](https://code.vmware.com/tool/ovf) and access the [documentation](https://www.vmware.com/support/developer/ovf).

 ### virt-tar-out